docker/docs/content/docker-hub/repos/categories.md

 > **Note**
 >
-> Auto-generated categories only apply to Docker Official Images, Docker
+> Auto-generated categories only apply to Docker Verified Publishers and
-> Verified Publishers, and Docker-Sponsored Open Source program participants.
+> Docker-Sponsored Open Source program participants.

 For repositories that pre-date the Categories feature in Docker Hub, categories have been automatically generated and applied, using OpenAI, based